The Story of Veranda

 A mysterious part of Bracebridge’s past is now on display to the public.

-“It needed a lot of work, but I realized that it was so historically significant that I should probably open it up to the public, and try to do as little as possible to change ...Read more
+“It needed a lot of work, but I realized that it was so historically significant that I should probably open it up to the public, and ...Read more

 Fresh Livable Style